For owners

 • Tail:

-Long, reaching to hock, set on rather high, when relaxed carried low with slight curl; when alert carried high and curled over back, especially by males.
+Long, reaching at least to hock.
+Set on rather high.
+When relaxed carried low with slight curl, when alert carried high with end curled over back, especially by males.

 • Gait/Movement: